shakfu/py_cpp_wrap/README.md

 All rights reserved to the respective authors of the tools and libraries reviewed and used in this project.

-Please note that this repo contains experiements, incomplete experiments and snapshots of experiments.
+**CAVEATS**: Please note that this repo contains experiements, incomplete experiments and snapshots of experiments.
 It probably contains bugs.

-If you are interested in a `pybind11` wrapper of the hola library from [adaptagrams](https://github.com/mjwybrow/adaptagrams then please see the [pyhola](https://github.com/shakfu/pyhola) project.
+If you are interested in a `pybind11` wrapper of the hola library from [adaptagrams](https://github.com/mjwybrow/adaptagrams) then please see the [pyhola](https://github.com/shakfu/pyhola) project.

 ## Background